Reweighting the RCT for generalization: finite sample error and variable selection: Theoretical results

-\end{theorem} The finite-sample variance $V_o$ depends on the probability ratio, the amplitude of the heterogeneity of treatment effect (through $\tau(x)$), and variances of the potential outcomes.
-In particular if for some category $x$, the $p_{\text{ T}}(x)$ and $p_{\text{ R}}(x)$ are very different implies a large variance when generalizing the trial's findings.
-Note that the convergence rate is a usual one in $\propto \frac{1}{n}$.
+\end{theorem} The proof, to be found in Appendix~\ref{proof:completely-oracle}, sheds light on the technical tools used for more complex IPSW variants, and also establishes the quadratic risk and the consistency of the completely oracle IPSW.
+The finite-sample variance $V_o$ depends on the probability ratio, the amplitude of the heterogeneity of treatment effect (through $\tau(x)$), and variances of the potential outcomes.
+In particular, if for some category $x$, the values $p_{\text{ T}}(x)$ and $p_{\text{ R}}(x)$ are very different, a large variance will be obtained when generalizing the trial's findings.
+Note that the variance converges at the classical rate $1/n$.
 Although it is not our main contribution, Theorem~\ref{thm:completely-oracle} is of primary importance for comparing the impact of sample sizes on the performances of the different IPSW variants.
-Appendix~\ref{proof:completely-oracle} provides a detailed proof of Theorem~\ref{thm:completely-oracle} and sheds light on the technical tools used for more complex IPSW variants.
+Note that, if there is no distribution shift between the two population (that is $p_\text{ T}=p_\text{ R}$), then the variance $V_o$ is simply the Horvitz-Thomson variance, as established in equation~\eqref{eq_variance_HT_law_total_variance}.